RaviTambade/mysql/storedprocedure.md

 ## Simple example of Cursor
-Certainly!
 Let's walk through a simple example of how you might use a cursor in MySQL.

 Suppose we have a table called `employees` with the following structure: